Matchless Raijin-Oh: Other

 Belzeb's subordinates.
 Taidar is a happy-go-lucky, leisurely, faithfulness, bearded plump man with punk fashion.
 He often gets an outburst of anger from Belzeb and Falzeb.
 Taidar is hired at Hyuga Store later, he appeared as a minor character also Genki Bakuhatsu Ganbaruger frequently.

-Appears at the OVA, a new evil guy from Jark Empire.
+Appears at the OVA during the Genki Bakuhatsu Ganbaruger arc, a new evil guy from Jark Empire.